filberthamijoyo/CinematicAI/README.md

 # CinematicAI: Intelligent Movie Recommendation Assistant

-CinematicAI is an advanced movie recommendation system that leverages Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) to provide personalized movie recommendations.
-The system analyzes user preferences, movie reviews, and metadata to deliver contextually relevant and detailed movie suggestions.
+An advanced conversational AI system for personalized film and TV show interactions that harnesses the power of Retrieval-Augmented Generation (RAG) to provide detailed, contextually rich responses.

 ## Features